leojosefm/Football_predictions/README.md

 Only group stage matches are predicted.

 - Team skills are obtained from http://sofifa.com using Scrapy
-- Head to Head stats are computed in the Python script "football_prediction.py"
+- Point in time head to head stats are computed in the Python script "football_prediction.py"

 ## Data preparation
 1. football_results.csv :- The file contains all the international matches results since 1872